princeton-sns/mason/README.md

 This repo also contains a modified version of [eRPC](https://github.com/erpc-io/eRPC) and uses code from [willemt/raft](https://github.com/willemt/raft) which is contained in the Emulab disk image.

 # Setting up machines
-These instructions are for CATS on Emulab with d430s running Ubuntu 18.04.
+These instructions are for Mason on Emulab with d430s running Ubuntu 18.04.
 These directions install and configure DPDK/hugepages for use with eRPC, and gather information from each machine to facilitate automated experiment-launching.

 First, create an Emulab profile with d430s connected with 10Gb NICs, with nodes: sequencer-0, sequencer-1, proxy-#, client-#, server-#.
 You can create a profile in Emulab with the genilib script in `emulab_genilib` to do this.